-The right to convert to dwelling units in accordance with this section shall automatically lapse 2 years from the issuance of said Building Permit or on April 9, 1982, whichever is later, if a temporary or permanent Certificate of Occupancy has not been obtained.
-Amendments filed after September 1, 1980 which create additional dwelling units or increase the amount of floor area to be converted to such units shall be subject to the requirements of this chapter.

-Notwithstanding the above, if a temporary or permanent certificate of occupancy has not been obtained within two years from the issuance of said building permit, and the floor area or any portion thereof for which said building permit was issued was occupied on April 9, 1981 by a commercial or manufacturing use listed in Section 15-58, the provisions of Section 15-50 et seq shall apply for such floor area.
+In addition to the above, amendments filed after September 1, 1980 which create additional dwelling units or joint living work quarters for artists, or increase the amount of floor area to be converted to such units shall be subject to the requirements of this chapter; and if a temporary or permanent Certificate of Occupancy has not been obtained within two years from the issuance of said building permit, and the floor area or any portion thereof for which said building permit was issued was occupied on April 9, 1981 by a commercial or manufacturing use listed in Section 15-58, the provisions of Section 15-50 et seq. shall apply for such floor area.